ln613/hookompose/README.md

 The App component is now a stateless, pure presentational component, local states become props.
 This is exactly the same style as recompose, but using hooks, thus no wrapper hell.

-The compose function from hookompose is a HOC, while all other enhancer functions (withState, withEffect, withMemo...) are HOFs.
-They take the current props as input, call the corresponding hook function and return the result as additional props.
-The compose function takes the props of the presentational component, run it through all the enhancer functions and return a new component with the enhanced props.
+The _withState_, _withEffect_ are just wrapper functions of the corresponding hook functions (_useState_, _useEffect_).
+They call the corresponding hook functions and return the result as an object containing new props.
+The _compose_ function is a HOC, it takes the props of the presentational component, run it through all the enhancer functions and return a new component with the enhanced props.

+Hookompose provides a list of wrapper functions, one for each hook function, but you can use any function (which takes the current props as input and return an object containing new props) as an enhancer.

 The order of the enhancer functions are important, the new props just added are available to the next enhancer function.